living will and trust living will and trust

 How are a living will and trust different?

-A living will and a trust serve different purposes – a living will focuses on medical preferences in the event of incapacitation, while a trust is for management and distribution of assets after your death.
+A living will, and trust serve different purposes – a living will focus on medical preferences in the event of incapacitation, while a trust is for the management and distribution of assets after your death.

 How does one set up a living will and trust?